The Setting File

 site_url: ""

-source_link: "https://github.com/Inboxen/Inboxen"
+source_link: "https://codeberg.org/Inboxen/Inboxen"

 static_root: "static_content"